Wondering what to do in Milan Italy?

 You’ve got to be organized and reserve in advance to see this quasi-restored, yet still beautiful, masterpiece.
 Advance reservations are mandatory.

 I’ve written a complete guide to everything you need to know about seeing The Last Supper — what to expect, how to get tickets, and an analysis of the painting itself.
-Click here for a ticket and guided tour of The Last Supper.
-You can also buy a combined ticket for The Last Supper and the Duomo.

-Address: Piazza Santa Maria delle Grazie 2
+the pretty Renaissance Church of Santa Maria delle Grazie

 6. Santa Maria delle Grazie